-- 1. Protected information surveys of students; - 2.
-Instruments used to collect personal information from students for any of the above marketing, sales, or other distribution purposes; and - 3.
+1. Protected information surveys of students and surveys created by a third party;

+- 2. Instruments used to collect personal information from students for any of the above marketing, sales, or other distribution purposes; and - 3.
 Instructional material used as part of the educational curriculum.